Selecting an Emergency Beacon—EPIRBs and PLBs

 As mentioned above, while EPIRBs are required to float and to include a strobe light, PLBs surprisingly are not.
 Examples of PLBs that do include these features are the ResQLink 400 Personal Locator Beacon and the ResQ Link View PLB by ACR Electronics.
 In addition to their buoyant design, both feature built-in conventional and infrared strobes for enhanced visibility to SAR personel at night or in low-visibility conditions.

-Personal AIS Beacons (PAB): These new devices gained FCC approval for use in the U.S. in April, 2012.
-Personal AIS Beacons are intended to be attached to your life vest and activated if you go overboard or encounter some other emergency while you’re in a dinghy.
-They use both GPS and AIS (Automatic Identification System) technology to send structured alert messages containing your precise location information to any AIS receiver onboard your vessel and to other AIS-equipped boats or ships that happen to be within a typical four-mile radius.
-In a crew overboard situation, chances of finding and recovering the casualty are greatly increased, thanks to information given by the PAB, which for the first time shows bearing and distance to the person in the water.
+While EPIRBs and PLBs give you the ability call for rescue via the Cospas-Sarsat emergency network from anywhere in the world, they fall short in crew overboard situations where an immediate response is required.
+This is why in addition to having an EPIRB or a PLB you should also consider having a PAB (Personal AIS Beacon).
+These devices are intended to be attached to your life vest and activated if you go overboard.
+They use both GPS and AIS (Automatic Identification System) technology to send structured alert messages containing your precise location to any AIS receiver onboard your vessel and to other AIS-equipped boats or ships that happen to be within a typical four-mile radius.
+In a crew overboard situation, chances of finding and recovering the victim are greatly increased, thanks to information given by the PAB, which shows bearing and distance to the person in the water.